 There were warning signs against taking this trade.

-Given this bullish context, we should not take a short trade simply because of the rigid trading rules.
+Given this bullish context, we should not take a short trade rigidly simply because of the the trading rules.

 Review - Moving Average Channel Day Trade

-Requiring two bars to go beyond the channel helps to find spikes and avoid ranging conditions.
+Requiring two bars to go beyond the channel is a helpful criterion for finding spikes and avoiding ranging conditions.

 A potential pitfall of using this trading setup is over-reliance on the moving average channel for support and resistance.
 This may cause traders to overlook the real price action unfolding before them.

 For more channel surfing action, read 4 ways to trade a channel.